Instructors: Chris Gaston (email@example.com) and Jennifer DeBoer (firstname.lastname@example.org)

-Chris has co-supervised over a dozen M.Sc. and Ph.D. students, as well as managing a national staff of markets and economics researchers for nearly two decades.
+Chris has co-supervised many M.Sc. and Ph.D. students, as well as managing a national staff of markets and economics researchers for nearly two decades.
 He is also past Chairperson and active member of the “Team of Specialists for Forest Products Marketing” for the United Nations Economic Commission for Europe.
 He has published widely, and has spoken at conferences throughout the world.

 Jennifer DeBoer is a Ph.D. student studying sustainable management at the Faculty of Forestry, UBC.
 Her research bridges strategic management and forestry to investigate the environmental orientations of managers in the US forest industry.
 Her background includes an MBA in Sustainability from Humboldt State University and a BA in Business Management Economics from the University of California, Santa Cruz.
 Her professional background includes administrative positions in two US national parks, Yosemite NP and Yellowstone NP, as well as two international wineries, E&J Gallo Winery and Fetzer Vineyards.